 The Odakyu Group undertakes continuous capital expenditures in its railway business and each of its other businesses.
 These expenditures aim mainly to provide comfortable and speedy railway services and enhance the attractiveness of areas along the Odakyu lines.
 We also take an active approach to implement appropriate safety measures and prevent accidents.
-In the fiscal year ended March 31, 2017, capital expenditures including the investment amount in intangible assets amounted to \$74,805 million, up 25.5% from the previous fiscal year.
+In the fiscal year ended March 31, 2019, capital expenditures including the investment amount in intangible assets amounted to ¥82,216 million, up 20.4% from the previous fiscal year.

-Capital expenditures in the Transportation segment totaled ¥34,547 million, which was used primarily for railway operations.
+Capital expenditures in the Transportation segment totaled ¥ 43,136 million, which was used primarily for railway operations.
 To maximize the effects of our augmented passenger-carrying capacity, we launched the construction of multiple double tracks between Higashi-Kitazawa and Izumi-Tamagawa stations.
-The project received ¥4,672 million, including ¥3,274 million for a Japan Railway Construction, Transport and Technology Agency project.
+The project received ¥6,759 million, including ¥2,679 million for a Japan Railway Construction, Transport and Technology Agency project.

-In the Merchandising segment, the Group invested ¥3,364 million, primarily to renovate existing stores and construct new locations.
+In the Merchandising segment, the Group invested ¥11,058 million, primarily to renovate existing stores.

-The Real Estate segment spent ¥31,287 million, mainly for the construction of new buildings for lease and refurbishment of existing ones and the acquisition of land and buildings in front of Machida station by the Company.
+The Real Estate segment spent ¥20,931 million, mainly for the acquisition of leasing commercial facilities and refurbishment of existing ones.

-The Other Businesses segment was allocated ¥5,637 million, primarily for the renovation of the Hyatt Regency Tokyo.
+The Other Businesses segment was allocated ¥7,091 million, primarily for new construction and renovation of hotel facilities.

 The Group takes a comprehensive view of the market environment and interest rate changes before selectively determining fundraising methods for capital investment in its railway business.
 These include the use of funding schemes from the Development Bank of Japan Inc. as well as the issuance of corporate bonds and borrowing from private-sector financial institutions.
-For the construction of multiple double tracks currently in progress, the Company utilizes public subsidy programs, such as the Special Reserve for the Expansion of Railway Transport Facilities and the Private Railway Method from the Japan Railway Construction, Transport and Technology Agency.

 To boost the efficiency of fundraising across the board, the Group has introduced a cash management system (CMS).
 When funds are needed over the short term due to cash flow fluctuations, the Group uses its internal CMS funds to the greatest possible extent and also issues commercial paper.
 As the Group generates daily revenue, primarily in its railway and merchandising businesses, it is possible to maintain a sufficient level of liquidity.
 This capital is utilized effectively within the Group thanks to centralized management based on the CMS.